-Winter 2022-23: Farmer cohort works with professionals in marketing and climate change, and farmer-chosen topics.
+Cohort Gatherings: 2023 Cohort kick-off meeting in mid-March, monthly +/-gatherings (in-person and/or virtual).
 Cohort discussions and training sessions, schedule, topics, and frequency determined by cohort participants.

-Farms receive 10 hours of marketing assistance, art/sound story materials for their farm, and $3,000 for marketing activities.
+Winter 2023-2024: Farms receive 10 hours of professional marketing assistance, art/sound story materials for their farm, and $3,000 for marketing activities.

-2023: Visual and audio art is used in Climate Farmer Stories campaign run by Vital Communities, and roving exhibition of Farms & Climate Stories art, supporting the cohort farms’ own use of the art in their promotions.
+2024: Visual and audio art is used in Climate Farmer Stories campaign run by Vital Communities and in traveling Climate Farmer Stories exhibit.
 Vital Communities implements a regional advertising and promotional campaign using the farmer portraits and audio interviews

 Yes, the funder of this project is the USDA Farmers Market Promotion Program.
 The FMPP only funds farms who have a direct sales enterprise as part of their business.

 Some cohort meetings will be in person next winter, at a location within the Vital Communities service area.
 Check the map and if you are willing to travel to those locations, you should apply!

 Can farmers markets or other group sales venues apply?

 Can a farm choose an artist that they know/like/already have a relationship with?

 Yes, if that artist applies to be a part of the project.
 The artist application will be open January 12-March 1, 2023.